 Liquor refers to distilled alcoholic beverages, typically containing 20-60% alcohol by volume.
 The most common types of liquor include spirits, whiskey, vodka, rum, tequila, and brandy.

 Liquor gets its high alcohol content and concentrated flavor through the process of distillation, where a fermented liquid is heated until the alcohol evaporates and condenses at a higher proof.
 This separates the alcohol from the original fermented mash.

-The production of liquor is a complex process that requires careful control from raw ingredients to finished product.
-This article will provide a comprehensive overview of the full cycle, from mash to bottle.
+The liquor production process is a complex process that requires careful control from raw ingredients to finished products.
+This article will provide a comprehensive guide about the full cycle of liquor production from mash to bottle.
 We will look at the key steps and operations involved, including feedstock selection, milling, mashing, fermentation, distillation, aging, filtration, blending, and packaging.

 When selecting feedstocks, distillers evaluate several criteria.
 Flavour is critical, as compounds like tannins and oils will carry through distillation.
 Some grains like rye and barley have more complex, spicy flavors versus more neutral corn and wheat.
 Sugarcane brings vegetal, grassy notes while potatoes have an earthy profile.
 These innate flavors come through in the finished liquor.